Nicaraguan Indigenous Organizations: Miskitu, Sumo, Rama, Sandinista All Together: 1979-1986

 Immediately following the successful overthrow of the Somoza state by the Sandinista National Liberation Front (FSLN), ALPROMISU issued a declaration of demands to Daniel Ortega, the head of the new Sandinista government.
 ALPROMISU sought to obtain self-governance and the incorporation of indigenous language into educational reform programs.
 Soon after, however, ALPROMISU would be reorganized and renamed Miskitu, Sumo, Rama, Sandinista All Together (MISURASATA) under the new leadership of General Director Steadman Fagoth and Brooklyn Rivera, although Fagoth, with tremendous public support, would exercise control over MISURASATA.

 MISURASATA would soon publish General Directions (1980), outlining indigenous people's place in Nicaragua and a strong sense of unity with the Sandinistas against exploitative foreign powers.
 However, MISURASATA was determined to establish autonomy for indigenous peoples and commissioned a mapping project so that indigenous lands and resources could be defined.
 Following the publication of the map in MISURASATA's next publication, Plan of Action 1981, MISURASATA leadership were arrested.
 Soon after, two militant factions separated from MISURASATA: MISURA, led by Steadman Fagoth, and Los Astros.

 In the absence of Fagoth, Rivera became leader and spokesperson of MINSURASATA.
 Rivera, framing the Nicaraguan indigenous movement in terms of international human rights, continued to negotiate for indigenous land holdings.
 His actions were not seen as aligned with the national agenda and was subsequently seen as an enemy of the state after the Contra War broke out in December 1981.
 In part to garner forces for MISURA, Fagoth condemned Rivera on the radio by accusing him of working for the Sandinistas; within months, Rivera would leave Nicaragua for Honduras.
-By 1982 RIvera and other MINSURASATA members were fighting the FSLN with other counterinsurgency forces, including the United States funded Revolutionary Democratic Alliance (ARDE) based in Costa Rica and led by Edén Pastora.
+By 1982 RIvera and other MINSURASATA members were fighting the FSLN with other forces, including the United States funded Revolutionary Democratic Alliance (ARDE) based in Costa Rica and led by Edén Pastora.